HiruyWorku/HiruyWorku/README.md

 <!-- - 💼 I’m currently working on [The Simon Game](https://github.com/Devesh-19/The-Simon-Game) -->

-- 💻 I’m currently learning about **Backend, DevOps, Cybersecurity and Database Systems.**
+- 💻 I’m currently learning about **Backend, DevOps, Cybersecurity, and AI engineering.**

 - 🤜🏻🤛🏻 I’m looking to collaborate on **JavaScript based projects**